y19818/web3.py/docs/examples.rst

 -----------------------------

-Here is an example of how one can use the `pytest`_ framework in python, Web3.py, eth-tester, and PyEVM to perform unit tests entirely in python without any additional need for a full featured ethereum node/client.
-To install needed dependencies you can use the pinned extra for eth_tester in web3 and pytest:
+Here is an example of how one can use the `pytest`_ framework in python, Web3.py, vns-tester, and PyEVM to perform unit tests entirely in python without any additional need for a full featured ethereum node/client.
+To install needed dependencies you can use the pinned extra for vns_tester in web3 and pytest:

 .. _pytest: https://docs.pytest.org/en/latest/